My mummy I'm a miracle!

 Miracle!

-MRS. Weakly little of fat!
+MRS. little ball of fat!

-MR. What the was that?
+MR. the hell was that?

-MRS. Will give this thing a bottle?
+MRS. Will someone give thing a bottle?

-MR. Or swap it for a later
+MR. Or it for a later model?

-MRS. Hairy little thing
+MRS. little stinky thing

 MR. no sign of a winky-ding at all